luigiselmi/pilot-sc4-pipeline/README.md

 Bootstrap the pipeline for the SC4 pilot on the BDE platform.

 ## Pilot Description
-The pilot fetches continuously data about taxies in Thessaloniki from CERTH web service.
+The pilot fetches continuously the FCD data (Floating Car Data)  about taxies in Thessaloniki from CERTH web service.
 A Kafka Producer connects to the web service and sends the data into a Kafka topic.
 The data is consumed by a Flink job, enriched using a map matching algorithm and aggregated and finally stored into Elasticsearch.
 A visualization based on Kibana is used to visualize the aggregated data in a map (average speed in road segments per time windows).

 ## Pilot Components
 The table shows the frameworks and other components used to set up the pilot.